bogosorter/Musicly/docs/user/user.md

 ### Album Details

 To know more about an album, click the list button on the cover.
 You can edit the album's metadata and tracks.
+Changes will be saved to the music files themselves if they are in `mp3` format.

 ![](./images/details.png)